myxiaoao/laravel-tips-chinese/en/Collections.md

 it will solve the issue of next pages(?page=2&...) index count from continue.

-### Higher order collection methods
+### Higher order collection message

-Collections have higher order methods, this are methods that can be chained , like `groupBy()` , `map()` ...
-Giving you a fluid syntax.
+Collections also provide support for "higher order messages", which are short-cuts for performing common actions on collections.
 This example calculates the price per group of products on an offer.

 ```php
 $offer = [